AgainPsychoX/YellowToyCar/README.md

 * `/capture` → Frame capture from the car camera.

-* `:81/stream` → Continuous frames stream from the car camera.
-Using sepa
+* `:81/stream` → Continuous frames stream from the car camera using <abbr title="Motion JPEG">MJPEG</abbr> that exploits special content type: `multipart/x-mixed-replace` that informs the client to replace the image if necessary. **Separate HTTP server is used** (hence the non-standard port 81), as it easiest way to continously send parts (next frames) in this single one endless request.

 ### Fast controls API (UDP)

+Application waits for UDP packets on port 83.

 #### Short control packet